eacoeytaux/nautical/README.md

 KNOWN BUGS:

-- sometimes object will jump to other end of edge when passing to vertex
+- sometimes object will jump to other end of map edge when passing to map vertex

 - in DarknessOverlay subtracted shapes cause issues when going off-screen